mlrun/katacoda-scenarios/00-mlrun-tutorial/step3.md

 `mlrun get run -p katacoda`{{execute}}

-Or in the UI:
+MLRun has a rich UI for tracking runs and artifacts:

 ![MlRun UI](https://docs.mlrun.org/en/latest/_static/images/mlrun-quick-start/train-artifacts.png)

-> Note: UI is usually runs on the k8s service, it can also be installed as local docker image
+> Note: The UI is is installed on the k8s cluster or the managed MLRun service, it can also be installed as local docker image